DECISION DIAGNOSTICS CORP. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed against Decision Diagnostics Corp.

 LEAD PLAINTIFF DEADLINE IS MARCH 16, 2021

 NEW YORK, Feb.
-23, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds all investors that a federal securities class action lawsuit was filed in the United States District Court for the Central District of California against Decision Diagnostics Corp. (“Decision Diagnostics” or “the Company”) (OTCBB: DECN) on behalf of investors who purchased the Company's securities between March 3, 2020 and December 17, 2020, inclusive (the ''Class Period'').
+24, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds all investors that a federal securities class action lawsuit was filed in the United States District Court for the Central District of California against Decision Diagnostics Corp. ("Decision Diagnostics" or "the Company") (OTCBB: DECN) on behalf of investors who purchased the Company's securities between March 3, 2020 and December 17, 2020, inclusive (the ''Class Period'').

+- Warning!
+GuruFocus has detected 6 Warning Signs with OTCPK:DECN.
+Click here to check it out.

 All investors who purchased shares of Decision Diagnostics Corp. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.